dprocell/dprocell/README.md

 ## Hi there 👋

+## Dara Procell

+* Currently in the Weather and Climate Risk Analytics M.S. program at the University of Illinois Urbana Champaign
+* My interests include, numerical weather prediction, WRF, subseasonal forecasting, severe weather
+* My hobbies are distance running, rock climbing, and cycling

 <!--
 **dprocell/dprocell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.